ewencai/GIFtoolsCookbook/content/AtoZ/em1dfm/lateralInversion.rst

 The use of a global measure of data fit allows us to assess the convergence of the algorithm through the usual :ref:`convergence curve<convergence_curve>` window.

+Ideally we would like to test the hypothesis of a conductive overburden in 3D, as well as to impose bounds on the conductivity values. which we covered in the :ref:`next section<AtoZem1dfm_lateral>`.

 .. figure:: ./../../../images/AtoZ_fem1d/Inv_LC_convergence.png
-    :align: right
+    :align: center
-    :figwidth: 45%
+    :figwidth: 55%

     Convergence curves

-Ideally we would like to test the hypothesis of a conductive overburden in 3D, as well as to impose bounds on the conductivity values. which we covered in the :ref:`next section<AtoZem1dfm_lateral>`.
+.. note:: After the fifth iteration, the global misfit begins to increase due
+          to the 3D smoothing of the recovered conductivity model.
+The user should consider re-running the inversion with different smoothing parameters in order to test the stability of the solution.

 .. _AtoZem1dfm_lateral_constr: